 - In all cases the final conclusion will be assessed by the Principal.

-- The client will be advised in writing of the outcome of their complaint, within seven (7) days of resolution.
+- The learner will be advised in writing of the outcome of their complaint or appeal, within seven (7) days of resolution.

-- If the outcome is not to the satisfaction of the Client, they may seek an appointment with the Principal of ACTAC.
-The Principal is under no obligation to provide an appointment.
+- If the outcome is not to the satisfaction of the Learner:

-- ACTAC will provide for review of complaints and appeals by an independent party.
+- The College will provide for review of complaints and appeals by an independent party

-ACTAC securely maintains records of all complaints and appeals and their outcomes.
-ACTAC also seeks to identify potential causes of complaints and appeals and takes appropriate corrective action to eliminate or mitigate the likelihood of reoccurrence.
-ACTAC make seek assistance from internal/external sources to assist this process.
+The College securely maintains records of all complaints and appeals and their outcomes.
+The College also seeks to identify potential causes of complaints and appeals and takes appropriate corrective action to eliminate or mitigate the likelihood of reoccurrence.
+The College may seek assistance from internal/external sources to assist this process.

-*This Complaints process does not preclude the student seeking redress in other forums outside the ACTAC process.
+*This Complaints process does not preclude the learner seeking redress in other forums outside the the College process.
 For example, the complainant may wish to take the matter further by selecting the appropriate body from among such bodies as the Office of Fair Trading (02-4925000), the Administrative Appeals Tribunal (1-300-366700), the Human Rights and Equal Opportunity Commission (1-300-656419) or the Anti-Discrimination Board of NSW (02-49264300).
 (A full list of external bodies is located in the Government section of the telephone directory).

-It is a condition of enrolement with ACTAC that all students sign the “Enrolement Form”.
-By singing the enrolment for you acknowledge that you have read and understood ACTAC’s policies and procedures, including this communication policy and agree that you will make all reasonable efforts to ensure compliance with these policies and procedures.
-By signing this form, students acknowledge and agree to be bound by all of ACTAC’s policies.
-This is completed to ensure that students understand what our rules are, why they must be adhered to and that action may be taken if any policy is not adhered to.
+It is a condition of enrolment with the College that all learners sign the “Enrolment Form”.
+By signing the enrolment form you acknowledge that you have read and understood the College’s policies and agree that you will make all reasonable efforts to ensure compliance with these policies.
+By signing this form, learners acknowledge and agree to be bound by all of the College’s policies.
+This is completed to ensure that learners understand what our rules are, why they must be adhered to and that action may be taken if any policy is not adhered to.
 In accordance with best practice this practice will be subject to an annual review.